 What those of us who are involved are discovering is that positive results go far beyond restitution agreements.
 People often change their opinions about each other.
 Fear and suspicion is replaced by acknowledgment of each other and recognition of each others' feelings.
 Offenders are meeting their crime victims face-to-face and are being responsible for their actions.
 There is a relief but also pride that they have done this on their own without a parent or lawyer speaking for them.
 Crime victims are invited into the justice system and have an opportunity to tell their story directly to the offender and have the harm done through the youth's actions meaningfully addressed.
 Parents see their children face responsibility.
 Volunteers have the opportunity to make their community a safer place.

-For more information about the Victim-Offender Dialogue Program, please Contact Us, and ask for the Restorative Justice Coordinator.
+For more information about the Victim-Offender Dialogue Program, please contact the Victim Services Coordinator, Jillian Kellington, at 503-650-3109.